jegerikkeblizter/Tooler-apps/README.md

 ## License
 This project has no specific license—feel free to use it as you wish!

-## Future Plans
-Since this is one of my first projects in Python, I plan to improve and expand it over time.
-Some possible future updates include:
-- Adding more tools
-- Improving the UI
-- Enhancing performance

 Any feedback or suggestions are welcome!